philc/book-notes/engineering/thinking in systems - donella meadows.md

     * "It's usually easier to slow down the change rate, so that inevitable feedback delays won't cause so much trouble.
 That's why growth rates are higher up on the leverage point list than delay times."
-  * Balancing feedback loops - the strength of the feedback relative to the impacts they are trying to correct
+  * Balancing feedback loops: the strength of the feedback relative to the impacts they are trying to correct
     * E.g. the quickness and power of the response in a thermostat system.
   * Reinforcing feedback loops: the strength of the gain of driving loops